Lutfozzaman Babar: Entry to Politics

+Ministerial Role

+From 2001 to 2006, Lutfozzaman Babar served as the State Minister for Home Affairs.
+He has key role in the establishment of the Rapid Action Battalion (RAB) in 2004.
+He played a role BNP government’s crackdown on Islamic militancy and capture of Siddiqur Rahman, widely known as Bangla Bhai, a top leader of the militant group Jama’atul Mujahideen Bangladesh (JMB).

 Charges and convictions

 Illegal firearms and ammunitions

 During the 2007 state of emergency in Bangladesh, Babar was arrested from his Gulshan residence on 28 May for possessing illegal firearms.
 On 30 October, he was sentenced to 10 years in prison for keeping a revolver illegally and another 7 years for keeping 25 rounds of bullets illegally.
 He was found guilty by a special tribunal set up by the caretaker government.
 On 1 December 2008, he lost his division status in the prison after he had been caught twice in possession of contraband cellphones.